 "I think the beautiful thing is when you win the game, you can watch it and say, 'Okay, that's a place to get better,' but it doesn't hurt quite as much, because you know it didn't cost you the game," Cousins said.
 "When you lose the game, that's where watching those plays just eats at you.
 Getting the win healed a lot of that.
 There will be plays up ahead — lots of games are left, thankfully — and we'll get a lot of opportunities.
 I'm excited to watch our players and our offense, including myself, develop and improve.
 I expect us to be a more mature offense, a better offense, in Week 15 than we are in Week 3."

 Through two weeks, Cousins is averaging 209.5 passing yards; he averaged 283.8 the past two seasons.
 His passer rating is 82.9; it was 99.3 the past two seasons.
 At least Cousins can find confidence in knowing that he has a history of playing better as the season progresses.

-You have seen what he can do when blessed with some of the league’s best offensive players.
+You have seen what he can do when blessed with some of the league's best offensive players.
 But can he hang in there and make this group better?
 Washington has good but unrefined offensive talent this season.
-You have a quarterback who depends on the whole and offensive weapons that are more dependent on the quarterback.
+You have a quarterback who depends on those around him and offensive weapons that are more dependent on the quarterback.
 You can see the potential for disaster.
 But it would be foolish to write off a player who has come this far.

 "I think there is more in the tank there that we have got to bring out," Cousins said.